amanda-chan/db_assignment/README.md

 ## Flask Migration
 For new updates to the mysql db model:
 Ensure that you have installed "Flask-Migration"

 ```bash
 pip install Flask-Migrate
 ```

 To create a new migration (scan any changes in models.py)

 ```bash
 flask --app food_app db migrate -m '<migration name>'
 ```

 Update the db based on the latest migration

 ```bash
 flask --app food_app db upgrade
 ```
-If it dose not work, it means you have to manually add the changes into the db yourself TT (Eventhough this was supposed to help with it)
+If it does not work, it means you have to manually add the changes into the db yourself TT (Even though this was supposed to help with it).
+Then run upgrade command:D